pnp/List-Formatting/view-samples/internal-cv/README.md

 **HOW IT WORKS**

 A Power Automate flow uses a service account (or a personal account not meant for actual use of this solution) to check if one or more attachments are added to an item.
 This flow is triggered every time a new item is created or modified by other users.

+If you are not familiar with Power Automate or your org has whatever limitation about performing operations like this, you can still take advantage of the works portfolio section!
+Since these attachments wouldn't be updated everyday, you should provide your users with a basic training to make them manually write the attachments names, separated by colon.
+For example:  **Hello world.docx:Presentation.pptx:Table.xlsx** would retrieve 3 clickable tiles in the works portfolio section.

 Here is an overview of the Power Automate flow: